zacharesmer/imac_g3_ivad_board_init/guide.md

 - If you have an iMac with a white LED, try connecting the Power LED cable to the slot labelled "amber LED" instead of the one labeled "green LED".

-### The CRT doesn't make any sounds whatsoever
+### The LED is on but the CRT doesn't make any sounds whatsoever

 - If the LED is on, then the power has been switched on and the ATmega chip is doing something.
-Try checking your soldering and other connections.
-Try connecting to the ATmega via serial and seeing if it prints status information when you type "p".
+Try checking the soldering and other connections.
+- Try connecting to the ATmega via serial and seeing if it prints status information when you type "p".

 ### The CRT crackles, but it doesn't go "doink" and there's no image displayed